Artists. Performers. Teachers.

 Jazz studies, jazz performance, saxophone

 Bennett Wood is a saxophonist, composer and clinician.
 He is an experienced bandleader and an in-demand sideman.
 In addition to leading his own groups performing original works at nationally recognized venues, including Crosstown Arts, the Elephant Room and Jazz St. Louis, Wood has performed alongside nationally and internationally acclaimed musicians including Nat Adderley Jr., Willie Akins, Ralph Bowen, Chris Cheek, Montez Coleman, Alan Ferber, Keyon Harrold, Andre Hayward, Alphonso Horne, Sara Jacovino, Sean Jones, Doug Lawrence, Butch Miles, Allison Miller, Greg Osby, Bruce Saunders, Reggie Thomas and Isaiah Thompson.
-He has performed at festivals and venues across the country and remains active as a freelance musician, regularly performing more than one-hundred dates per year.
+He has performed at festivals and venues across the country and remains active as a freelance musician, regularly performing more than 100 dates per year.

-Prior to joining the faculty at Webster University, Wood served as the Interim Director of Education and Community Engagement at Jazz St. Louis.
+Prior to joining the faculty at Webster University, Wood served as the interim director of Education and Community Engagement at Jazz St. Louis.
 He previously held professional academic appointments at the University of Memphis, Mineral Area College, Texas State University, Texas Lutheran University and Texas A&M University-Kingsville.
 Wood is an accomplished researcher and lecturer, having recently presented at the Missouri Music Educators Association Conference and the Jazz Education Network.
 He is active as an adjudicator, including recent judging for the North American Saxophone Alliance, Illinois Music Educators Association and the University of Missouri Jazz Festival.

 Wood earned a Doctorate of Musical Arts from the University of Texas at Austin in 2014.
 He holds Bachelor of Music and Master of Music degrees from Southern Illinois University Edwardsville.